Faith Formation at St. Norbert and Our Lady of the Brook

-Classes are held twice a month on Sunday mornings after the 9:30 Mass (10:45 a.m. – 12 noon) and on Tuesday evenings (4:30 p.m. – 5:45 p.m. and 6:15 p.m. – 7:30 p.m.).
-We try to avoid scheduling classes over school breaks and long weekends, resulting in a few back-to-back weekly sessions especially in the springtime.
+Classes are held two times per month on Sunday mornings after the 9:30 Mass (10:45 a.m. – 12 noon) and on Tuesday evenings (4:30 p.m. – 5:45 p.m. and 6:15 p.m. – 7:30 p.m.).
+Parents select class day/time at registration.

-Second Grade First Communion and First Reconciliation
+First Communion and First Reconciliation

 The preparation for First Communion and First Reconciliation is an exciting time for your children.
-They will finally get to sit at the big table and receive the Eucharist along with the members of their family and friends.
+They will finally get to sit at the Big table and receive the Eucharist along with the members of their family and friends.
 During the academic year they will learn about the true presence of Jesus in the Eucharist and how Jesus nourishes us in the sacrament.
 Likewise, they will learn about their responsibility of keeping their hearts open to the love of Jesus and how the sacrament of Reconciliation helps that.
 We will use a combination of resources for the sacramental preparation: Blest Are We text book and Blessed First Reconciliation & First Communion videos.

 Important Dates to Remember